benjamin-t-brown/vortexxe/README.md

 docker run --rm -it --mount type=bind,source="$(pwd)/src",target=/workspace/src --entrypoint bash miyooa30-toolchain
 ```

 To get this running on a MiyooA30, copy the contents of the src/dist folder onto the sdcard.
-This would be the binary and assets folder into a folder called "ScoundrelGame" at the top level (like "/mnt/sdcard/ScoundrelGame/SCOUNDREL" and "/mnt/sdcard/ScoundrelGame/assets").
-Then copy the file "scripts/Scoundrel.sh" into "Roms/PORTS/Scoundrel.sh".
+This would be the binary and assets folder into a folder called "VortexXeGame" at the top level (like "/mnt/sdcard/VortexXeGame/VORTEXXE" and "/mnt/sdcard/VortexXeGame/assets").
+Then copy the file "scripts/VortexXe.sh" into "Roms/PORTS/VortexXe.sh".

 ```
 tar -xzvf VortexXeGame.tar.gz